pettarin/dolfin/README.md

 | Rest      | `#35b7ff` (light blue)  |
 | Cool down | `#2fd6a6` (light green) |
 | Finished  | `#9ab0c6` (grey)        |

-The **Transition notice time** setting represents how long before each phase ends the countdown starts blinking and the blips start.
-Set it to zero for no warning at all.

-Time fields accept values in `hh:mm:ss`, `mm:ss`, or plain integer number of seconds
-(e.g., `00:01:42`, `01:42` and `102` are all accepted).

 The **Reset colours** button in that box restores the default colours, leaving the times, the workout plan and the chosen program alone.